Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 - Proprietary Whole Veggie Maintain Blend: Broccoli, Cabbage, Carrot, Cauliflower, Cayenne Pepper, Celery, Garlic, Kale, Onion, Shiitake Mushroom, Soybean, Spinach, Sweet Potato, Wheatgrass and Zucchini.

-Which Ingredients List Is Superior?
+Which Ingredients List is Superior?

 Alfalfa, oat grass, dandelion greens and broccoli are all rich in minerals, antioxidants and other beneficial nutrients.
 While eleuthero, also called Siberian ginseng, is an adaptogen known for increasing energy, reducing fatigue and improving cognitive function.